therkut/PineScript/swfei/README.md

 3. Adjust the settings as per your trading strategy.
 4. Use the buy/sell signals, trend direction, and support/resistance levels to make informed trading decisions.

+## Indicator and Operations Explanation

+**Indicators**:
+- `infotbl_ok`: Boolean input to enable or disable the info table.
+- `textColor`: Color input for the text displayed in the table.
+- `isMobile`: Boolean input to check if the user is on a mobile device.
+- `showTable`: Boolean input to decide if the desktop table should be displayed.
+- `tablePosition`: String input to set the position of the table on the chart.
+- `tableSize`: String input to set the size of the table.

+**Operations**:
+- `emaPeriod1`, `emaPeriod2`, `emaPeriod3`: Integer inputs for the periods of the Exponential Moving Averages.
+- `showEma1`, `showEma2`, `showEma3`: Boolean inputs to show or hide the EMAs.
+- `emaColor1`, `emaColor2`, `emaColor3`: Color inputs for the EMAs.
+- `smaPeriod1`, `smaPeriod2`, `smaPeriod3`: Integer inputs for the periods of the Simple Moving Averages.
+- `showSma1`, `showSma2`, `showSma3`: Boolean inputs to show or hide the SMAs.
+- `smaColor1`, `smaColor2`, `smaColor3`: Color inputs for the SMAs.
+- `openPrice`, `closePrice`, `volumeData`, `changePercent`, `rsi`: Variables to hold the respective data values.
+- `table.cell`: Function to create and populate table cells with the specified data and formatting.

 ---

 ### Türkçe